MILCANN : A neural network assessed tSZ map for galaxy cluster detection: tSZ candidate detection

-Before applying the ANN-filter to build the MILCANN map, we have filtered the MILCA map using the match filter presented on Fig.~\ref{fl}.
-In this section, we present the estimation of the transfert function of this filtering process.
-First, we build a mock map of a sky projected tSZ signal from a galaxy cluster with $Y_{500} = 1$ arcmin$^2$ assuming a GNFW pressure profile \citep{arn10} with 1000 pixels per $R_{500}$.
-Then, we convolve the tSZ mock map by the instrumental beam and the match filter presented in Sect. \ref{sed_sec}.
+Before applying the ANN weight to build the MILCANN map, we have filtered the MILCA map with the matched-filter presented in Fig.~\ref{fl}.
+Here, we present the estimation of the transfer function of this filtering process.
+To do so, we first build a mock map of a sky projected tSZ signal from a galaxy cluster with $Y_{500} = 1$ arcmin$^2$ assuming a GNFW pressure profile \citep{arn10} with 1000 pixels per $R_{500}$.
+Then, we convolve the tSZ mock map by the instrumental beam and by the matched-filter presented in Sect.~\ref{ann_sec}.
 We perform this procedure for values of $R_{500}$ ranging from 0.1 to 100 arcmin.
-Finally, we extract the tSZ intensity at the center of the galaxy cluster on the convolved mock map.\\ On Fig.~\ref{fresp}, we present the tSZ intensity, $y_f$, to flux ratio after applying the match-filter for a galaxy cluster with a universal pressure profile.
-The match-filter we use selects compact object and thus presents a response that will significantly reduce the flux of extended galaxy clusters.
+Finally, we extract the tSZ intensity at the center of the galaxy cluster on the convolved mock map.\\ In Fig.~\ref{fresp}, we present the tSZ intensity, $y^{(1)}_f$, after applying the matched-filter for a galaxy cluster with a universal pressure profile and a flux $Y_{500} = 1$ arcmin$^2$ as a function of the apparent size on the sky, $\theta_{500}$.
+The matched-filter we use selects compact objects (of typical size 5 arcmin) and thus presents a response that significantly reduces the flux of extended galaxy clusters.
 However, this is not an important limitation since our main goal is to detect compact tSZ sources associated with new galaxy clusters that are either low-mass or high-$z$.
-Considering the resolution of Planck tSZ maps (roughly 7 arcmin) such galaxy clusters are point-like.
+Considering the resolution of $Planck$ tSZ maps (roughly 7 arcmin) such galaxy clusters are point-like.
 Furthermore for these clusters or for more extended ones, we can compute their tSZ signal direcly from the MILCA map or from the frequency maps.